litocabornay/meteor-dash/README.md

 ##Development

-Development will be modular in the form of meteor packages (maybe including the API as well).
-Explore the sample `anytv-data-hasoffers` for the tentative implementation of packages.

-The current sample includes:
+System development will be modular in the form of meteor packages to easily manage dependencies and code visibility (client, server, client-server).
+If you are already familiar of how to use [CommonJS modules (like NodeJS)](http://nodejs.org/api/modules.html) or [AMD modules (like RequireJS)](http://requirejs.org/), then it should be somewhat similar.
+If not, try to familiarize yourself with these similar concepts.
+Also, explore the existing `anytv-*` packages for samples.

+A package will include the following basic contents:

 - `smart.json` - Package information
 - `package.js` - Package initializations
-- `lib/` - directory for all implementations
+- `lib/` - directory for all package code
-- `tests/` - directory for all unit tests
+- `tests/` - directory for all TinyTest unit tests

-There will be a skeleton package created soon, or a Yeoman generator if time permits its creation.

-##Creating a package
+To add a package to the installation, do:

-The sample `anytv-data-hasoffers` should be self-explanatory and should cover the basics of package creation.
-You can explore more complex implementations and testing of packages with the built-in `iron-router` package.

-Packages don't install themselves (compared to WordPress plugins).
-To make them recognized by your installation, do:

     meteor add PACKAGE_NAME

+Don't forget to commit the `.meteor` directory so that package dependencies get reflected on the app.

 ##Testing a package

 The `tests` directory shall contain all client-server testing code.
 Subdirectories called `client` and `server` are in place for client-only and server-only tests respectively.
+Tests use the [`TinyTest`](https://www.eventedmind.com/posts/meteor-testing-packages-with-tinytest) package that comes with Meteor.
+You can explore the test runner's code by cloning [Meteor](https://github.com/meteor/meteor) and checking the `packages/tinytest` package.

 ##Tips on package creation

-- Make it as cross-platform as possible, meaning make it usable in both client and server.
 - Sensitive algorithms and routines (like API calls with API keys) should be constrained only to the server.
 There should be a `Meteor.call` to call server-code from the client-side.

 ##Research

 Meteor is highly undocumented.
 It is advisable that you clone the [Meteor Repository](https://github.com/meteor/meteor) and crawl over the code, especially the ones under the `packages` directory.
+Meteor also recommends [these resources](http://docs.meteor.com/#resources) as references for creating Meteor apps.